Architectural Engineering MEng

 - Humanities 2

-ARC 104 concerns the reciprocal relationship between architecture and society, exploring the issues through a broad range of case studies.
-Mainly dwellings, these include several from anthropological sources dealing with vernacular buildings to show how architecture worked when people built for themselves directly without recourse to building specialists and mechanised technology.
-The course seeks to establish that architecture works not only through style and symbolic reference but also in the way it is organised, through the framing of human activities and rituals.
-The cross-cultural approach prompts the question of what remains specific to a local context and what can be regarded as universal.10 credits
+ARC104 concerns the reciprocal relationship between architecture, the built environment and society, exploring the issues through a broad range of case studies.
+It will focus on a range of buildings, mainly dwellings.
+Through a multidisciplinary and cross-cultural approach, cases will include, for instance, vernacular, indigenous and everyday buildings to show how architecture worked when people built for themselves directly without recourse to building specialists and mechanised technology.
+The course seeks to establish that architecture works through different categorisations, such as style, symbolic references, typologies, use, materiality, meaning, structure, layout, form, but also through the framing of human activities and rituals.
+The cross-cultural approach prompts the question if there are aspects that remain specific to a local context and if in some cases, some of these can be regarded as universal, or not.10 credits

 - Materials for Structural Engineering